 i.
 “Service at the tabernacle may be done only at the express command of God.
 There is a special poignancy in the words of v.10 as they follow the paragraph reminding us of the deaths of Aaron’s sons.”
 (Allen)

 iii.
-However, in the New Covenant every believer is a priest (1 Peter 2:5 and 2:9; Revelation 1:6 and 5:10).
+However, in the New Covenant every believer is a priest (1 Peter 2:5, 2:9; Revelation 1:6, 5:10).
 While there is structure and order in the New Covenant community, all have equal standing before God in Jesus Christ, and equal access to God in Jesus.

 3. (11-13) The Levites are a special possession to God.

 a.
-I Myself have taken the Levites from among the children of Israel instead of every firstborn: In the Law of Moses, God had special claim to the firstborn of Israel (Exodus 13:1-2 and 13:11-15).
+I Myself have taken the Levites from among the children of Israel instead of every firstborn: In the Law of Moses, God had special claim to the firstborn of Israel (Exodus 13:1-2, 11-15).
 As the Exodus passages show, this was true of both man and beast.
 This demonstrated the principle that God has claim to the first and best of our blessings.

 i.
 Allen notes that the words instead of “serve as a clear example of substitution in the Hebrew Scriptures (cf. Genesis 22:13: ‘a ram…instead of his son’; cf. also Matthew 20:28).”